djalbat/the-occam-user-manual/getting-started.md

 With hindsight perhaps `open` was not the best name to choose for Occam's package manager.
 Hopefully the above workaround has not caused too many difficulties.

-## Opening and viewing packages and projects
+## Opening, viewing and verifying packages and projects

 With the IDE and `open` package manager to hand you are ready to start looking at some Occam packages and projects.
 To begin with, create a projects directory.